Pulchri Studio: Policy and Pulchri Studio

 The Society Pulchri wasn't as conservative as Arti et Amicitiae to Amsterdam.
 Yes, they even rejected the traditional painting styles.

 In the royal capital of 's-Gravenhage (The Hague) his caused an uproar and a political issue, too.
 By the king Willem III Hermanus Koekkoek had received a medal in recognition of a work.
 From Pulchri came the objection that this painting would no longer correspond to the current state of the art. – In public, the Hague School took the opposite position and stood against the official art policy of the Dutch king.
 This was notably represented by Artzt, de Bock, Bosboom, Israëls, Jacob and Willem Maris, Mauve, Mesdag and Neuhuys.

 In addition they made known that neither one may send them a tender for an art competition nor they will take part in a competition any more.

 In the circles that represented the new, radical painting style of impressionism or were only open, it was believed to have triggered something.
-In those days the queen tried to calm things down by their commitment to Pulchi.
+In those days the queen tried to calm things down by their commitment to Pulchri.
 There was a no significant change in the policy of the king. – The disappointment was very big and they had to choose their own way.